-There are a variety of other signals that other road users will use to communicate to you.
+There are some other signals that road users will use to communicate to you.
 You must know what these signals are and what to do when you see them.

-If an emergency vehicle (such as an ambulance, fire engine or police car) is coming towards you or behind you, and is using sirens and/or flashing red, blue, or blue and red lights, you must pull over and, if necessary, stop and allow it to pass.
+Emergency vehicles, such as an ambulance, fire engine or police car, use sirens and/or flashing red, blue, or blue and red lights.
+If an emergency vehicle is coming towards or behind you with sirens and/or flashing lights, you must pull over, stop if necessary, and allow it to pass.

 If a police car is following you with its siren on and/or flashing blue, or blue and red lights, you must pull over and stop as soon as possible.